Optomechanical quantum entanglement mediated by acoustic phonon fields

-Using the above given parameters, we obtain the numerical results shown in Fig.~\ref{figENT} for the logarithmic negativity plotted around $\tau = 2\pi$, with different example temperatures achievable in a dilution refrigerator.
-Note that the amount of entanglement at $\tau = 2 \pi$ when there is full rephasing (corresponding to $t\sim 126 ~\mu{\mathrm{s}}$) is not changed by the environment temperature.
-Instead, increasing the temperature narrows the time window (corresponding to a width around $150~\mathrm{ns}$ for $t=30~{\mathrm{mK}}$ in Fig. \ref{figENT}) during which the LC circuits system is entangled.
+Using the above given parameters, we obtain the numerical results shown in Fig.~\ref{figENT} for the logarithmic negativity plotted around $\tau = 2\pi$, with a range of decay rates and temperatures achievable in a dilution refrigerator.
+Note that the amount of entanglement at $\tau = 2 \pi$ when there is full rephasing [corresponding to $t\sim 126 ~\mu{\mathrm{s}}$, which is within the short time range to obtain the approximate solution Eq.~(\ref{rhokappa})] is not changed by the strip temperature (with the same decay constant).
+Instead, increasing the temperature narrows the time window (corresponding to a width around $250~\mathrm{ns}$ for $T=20~{\mathrm{mK}}$ in Fig. \ref{figENT}) during which the LC circuits system is entangled.
+On the other hand, increasing the decay rate causes both the entanglement maximum and time window width to decrease.

-In order to experimentally probe the entanglement within the system, the initial and final LC systems' state may for example be prepared and measured by coupling the LC circuits to driven nonlinear Josephson phase qubits \cite{hofheinz2009synthesizing}.
-With respect to the unavoidable LC circuit environments, we note that relaxation and dephasing times from around a hundred to a few hundred microseconds have been reported for superconducting circuits \cite{reagor2016quantum,nersisyan_manufacturing_2019,wei2020verifying,zhang2021universal}, thus allowing for the possibility to measure the first entanglement generation peak captured by the logarithmic negativity using available circuit QED experimental methods \cite{blais2021circuit}.
+In order to experimentally probe the entanglement within the system, the initial and final LC systems' state may for example be prepared and measured by coupling the LC circuits to driven nonlinear Josephson phase qubits \cite{hofheinz2009synthesizing,blais2021circuit}.
+We also note that in the above analysis, we have ignored the loss channel due to the coupling of the acoustic strip modes to their external environments.
+This can be justified by noting that the quality ($Q$) factors of the low frequency mechanical modes may be engineered to have values as high as $Q=8 \times 10^8$ \cite{ghadimi2018elastic}, while the zero and single photon states of the LC oscillators induce strongly overlapping coherent states of the strip mechanical modes; such a decoherence channel can be safely ignored on the relevant timescales for entanglement formation ($<1~{\mathrm{ms}}$).

-{\it Conclusion.---} We have investigated the entanglement dynamics for two LC oscillators coupled to a long elastic strip--a model system realization for two separated, localized UDW detectors interacting with a $1+1$ dimensional, massless scalar field.
+{\it Conclusion.---} We have investigated the entanglement dynamics of two LC oscillators coupled to a long elastic strip--a model system realization for two separated, localized UDW detectors interacting with a $1+1$ dimensional, massless scalar field.
 Exact solutions for the quantum time evolution of the oscillators were obtained, and the causality of the quantum dynamics analysed.